 Although books were a very big part of my childhood, it seems that younger generations have replaced them with electronic gadgets.
-I really wanted to share some of the books that I love and hope to inspire a little winter reading!
+I really wanted to share some of the books that I love and hope to inspire a little adventurous reading!

 The books on this list weren’t just entertaining.
 They changed or had a major impact on my life.

 The Hobbit: Imagine a bunch of 8th grade boys, all taller than you, getting excited about story time.
-Or a 6 yo who doesn’t have illustrations to stare at, asking you to read one more page.
+Or a 9 yo who doesn’t have illustrations to stare at, asking you to read one more page.
 I have had so many wonderful experiences reading this book to others.
 This tale is great for getting imaginations thinking!
-Film Version: I grew up with the animated tale as a little kid but they were recently adapted into a trilogy of films better suited for slightly older audiences.
+Film Version: I grew up with the animated tale as a little kid but they were more recently adapted into a trilogy of films better suited for slightly older audiences.

-Entertaining winter reads are a great way to make the most of your time indoors!
+Books are a great way to make the most of your time indoors!

 Devil in the White City: I knew so little about the World’s Fair hosted in Chicago in the 1890’s, but was fascinated with the impressive architecture and design process that made a vacant park into a white city of marble.
 Also, I didn’t know that this beautiful place was haunted by America’s first serial killer.
 Most author’s have to make this stuff up but this story is actually true and a side by side telling of the fair itself and the murders which took place at… dum dum dum… a specially constructed murder castle!
 Not a bedtime story for the kids!
-Film Version: There are some excellent documentaries that you can stream and a flashy Hollywood version is in the works.
+Film Version: There are some excellent documentaries that you can stream and a flashy Hollywood version is in the works… for-ever!

 Jurassic Park: For as long as I can remember, I have been fascinated with dinosaurs and have been an enthusiast since kindergarten.
 I read Jurassic Park for a middle school book report long ago and my teacher complained that I didn’t need to go to so much trouble.
 No trouble at all!
 This book never stops entertaining.
 Michael Crichton was a wonderful storyteller!
 Film Version: It is one of the best movies EVER, but you’re really missing out if you loved the movie but haven’t read the book.